 After serving as Air Force General Counselor for 27 months, Johnson returned to Paul, Weiss.
 From 2001 to 2004, he served as chair of the Judiciary Committee of the New York City Bar Association.
 Also in 2004, Johnson was elected a Fellow in the prestigious American College of Trial Lawyers.

 In February 2009, President Barack Obama named Johnson General Counsel of the Defense Department.
 While there Johnson became one of the legal architects of the U.S. military’s current counterterrorism policies.
 Johnson was part of the senior management team that led the more than 10,000 military and civilian lawyers across the Department.
 Johnson also helped develop the legal strategies and policies for the detainees at Guantanamo Bay in Cuba.

 Johnson was heavily involved in the challenge to the U.S. military policy, “Don’t Ask, Don’t Tell” involving gay and lesbian soldiers, sailors, and marines.
 In February 2010, President Obama appointed him co-chair of a working group to study the potential impact of a repeal of the policy.
 In November 2010, following an extensive study, Johnson and Army General Carter Ham produced a 250-page report showing that repeal would have minimal impact on overall military effectiveness.
 The report, praised as an objective and thorough analysis, was the basis for President Obama’s subsequent repeal of the policy.

-As the U.S. Secretary of Homeland Security, Johnson is in charge of overseeing the effort to protect the U.S. and its citizens.
-Johnson also supervises an agency with approximately 240,000 employees and a budget of nearly 100 billion dollars.
+As the U.S. Secretary of Homeland Security, Johnson was in charge of overseeing the effort to protect the U.S. and its citizens.
+Johnson also supervised an agency with approximately 240,000 employees and a budget of nearly 100 billion dollars.